support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Charlemagne (747-814), king of the Franks, receiving the iron crown of Lombardy from the hands of the bishop of Milan, 774.
-Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) The coronation of Rodolph I of Habsburg, King of the Romans on 24 October 1273 in the Cathedral of Aachen (Engraving from Louis I the Pious forgives his son Lothaire - Engraving by Jean Michel Moreau, dit Moreau le Jeune Merovingian period: a mayor of the palace (dignitary of the kingdom) took the oath before taking office.
+Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) The coronation of Rudolf I of Habsburg (1218-1291) as King of the Romans on 24 October 1273 in Aachen Cathedral, Germany (Rudolf I of Germany crowned in Aachen Cathedral on 24 October 1273).
+Engraving from "Bilder-Gallerie zur allgem" by Rotteck, 1843 Louis I the Pious forgives his son Lothaire - Engraving by Jean Michel Moreau, dit Moreau le Jeune Merovingian period: a mayor of the palace (dignitary of the kingdom) took the oath before taking office.
 He swears to the bishops and lords of the region to retain their respective rights.
-Engraving of the 18th century St. Bernard giving the Templars their rules Ottokar II of Bohemia pays homage to Rudolph I, King of Germany in 1276, 1882 Sacred Pepin the Brief, Basilica of Saint Denis, 28 July 754.
-Engraving Louis VII, Saint Denis The archbishop Saint Ambrose of Milan prohibited the entrance of the church to Roman emperor Theodosius I to punish him for the massacre of Thessalonica in 390 Sciarra Colonna slaps Pope Boniface VIII in Anagni Establishment of ecclesiastical tithes by Pépin le Bref and Carloman (743).
+Engraving of the 18th century Ottokar II of Bohemia pays homage to Rudolph I, King of Germany in 1276, 1882 Consecration of Pepin the Short (714-768), Basilica of Saint-Denis, 28 July 754: Pope Stephen II consecrated him King of the Franks and Patrician of the Romans (Patricius Romanorum).
+At his side are his two sons, Carloman and Charles (the future Louis VII, Saint Denis The archbishop Saint Ambrose of Milan prohibited the entrance of the church to Roman emperor Theodosius I to punish him for the massacre of Thessalonica in 390 Sciarra Colonna slaps Pope Boniface VIII in Anagni Establishment of ecclesiastical tithes by Pépin le Bref and Carloman (743).
 Engraving after Moreau the young 18th century engraving.
 Private collection Louis II the Stammerer Receives an Oath of Allegiance from a Noble, from Lotharia I (795-855) at the feet of Pope Adrien II (792-872).
 Engraving in Charles I of Anjou (Charles I of Sicily) was invested in the Kingdom of Sicily on 28/06/1265 by Pope Clement IV Hugues Capet (941-996) re-established the canonical elections: the king of the Franks allowed the monks to elect their abbots by placing on an altar a crosier and a mitre.
 Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) The Archbishop Saint Dunstan forced King Edwy of England (941-959) to divorce.
-Engraving in The Coronation of Baldwin I on Christmas Day 1100 King John 1167-1216 Signing the Magna Carta at Runnymede, 1215 Louis II de la Tremoille.
+Engraving in Coronation of Baldwin of Boulogne, known as Baldwin I (c.
+1065-1118), King of Jerusalem, on Christmas Day 1100 King John 1167-1216 Signing the Magna Carta at Runnymede, 1215 Louis II de la Tremoille.
 English General.
 Mad War (1485-1488).
 La Tremoille deciding to kill the accomplices of the Duke of Orleans.
-The Coronation of Erik XIII of Pomerania as King of Sweden, Denmark and Norway, by Margaret I of Denmark Gerbert d Papal Delegates at the Court of Michael I of Constantinople, The Schism of 1054 Excommunication: the arch of St. Ambrose of Milan (Aurelius Ambrosius, Ambrogio di Milano (340-397) refuses the church door to the Roman Emperor Theodosius I (Flavius Theodosius) (347-395) to punish him for the massacre of Thessaloniki in 390.
+The coronation of Erik XIII of Pomerania as king of the Nordic kingdoms of Sweden, Denmark and Norway by Margaret I of Denmark Gerbert d Papal Delegates at the Court of Michael I of Constantinople, The Schism of 1054 Excommunication: the arch of St. Ambrose of Milan (Aurelius Ambrosius, Ambrogio di Milano (340-397) refuses the church door to the Roman Emperor Theodosius I (Flavius Theodosius) (347-395) to punish him for the massacre of Thessaloniki in 390.
 Engraving in St Benedict of Nursia reproaches the King of the Ostrogoths Edward III of England obliges us to pay tribute to Philip VI of Valois, in the cathedral of Amiens in 1329 - Engraving of 1825 in St. Mamert, Bishop of Austria St Benedict of Nursia Reproaches Baduila, King of the Ostrogoths Institution of the Order of the Holy Spirit by Henry III King of France in 1578.
-Charlemagne (742-814) Crowned by Pope Leo III (c.750-816) at St. Peter
+Charlemagne (742-814) Crowned by Pope Leo III (c.750-816) at St. Peter The Continence of Andrei Bogolyubsky from Illustrated Karamzin

 Show more similar artworks